Zavikon Island: Overview

-In 1976, Donald Rickerd and his wife Julie Rékai Rickerd bought the two islands.
+In April 1975, Donald Rickerd bought the two islands.
 A bridge connects the larger island to the smaller island.
 A Canadian flag hangs on the bridge near the larger island, and an American flag adorns the other side.
-A Hungarian flag hangs on the middle of the bridge in honor of Mrs. Rickerd's Hungarian heritage.
-In 1988, "Zavikon Island" was established as its official name.
+A Hungarian flag hangs on the middle of the bridge in honour of the Hungarian heritage of his wife, Julie Rékai Rickerd.
+In February 1988, Zavikon Island was established as the official name of the larger island, replacing its previous official name Aspasia Island.

-The smaller and more southeasterly of the pair of islands is sometimes called "Little Zavikon Island."
+The smaller and more southeasterly of the pair of islands is sometimes called Little Zavikon Island.
 It has a US-Canada Boundary Commission reference monument, from which surveying measurements are used to calculate the international border line turning point at this section of the river.
 In this case, the international border's turning point is approximately 140 metres (460 ft) southeast of the southern tip of Little Zavikon Island as shown on the largest scale USGS map of the area.

+Detail of topographic maps showing Zavikon Island and surrounding area in 1975.
+(Natural Resources Canada, National Topographic System, Scale 1:25,000, maps 031b05d and 031b05e, 1977.)

-A popular misconception is that the larger island is in Canada while "Little Zavikon Island" is in the United States, and that the footbridge between them is the shortest international bridge in the world.
-Both Zavikon islands are wholly within Canada.
+A popular misconception is that the larger island is in Canada while Little Zavikon Island is in the United States, and that the footbridge between them is the shortest international bridge in the world.
+As demonstrated by Canada's official topographic map of the area (see image), both Zavikon islands are wholly within Canada.

+The Zavikon estate

+Map of geographic Township of Escott, with flanking geographic townships of Lansdowne and Yonge, 2026.
+(Ontario, Ministry of Natural Resources, Office of the Surveyor General.
+Ontario GeoHub.)

+The Zavikon estate was established at the beginning of the 1900s as a privately-owned country retreat located entirely within Canada among the islands attached to the geographic Township (Note: In Ontario, townships can be geographic (unincorporated land subdivision based on original surveys) or municipal (incorporated unit of governance), whose respective borders may or may not be coterminous with those of the other.
+For example, the current municipal Township of Athens was created January 1, 2001, by the amalgamation of the Village of Athens (incorporated January 1, 1889, via county by-law) and the municipal Township of Rear of Yonge and Escott (established January 1, 1854, via provincial statute).
+The latter municipality comprised the northern sections of the geographic Township of Escott and the geographic Township of Yonge.) of Escott, (Note: Since January 1, 2001, the southern part of the geographic Township of Escott, previously known municipally as the Township of Front of Escott, has been part of the municipal Township of Leeds and the Thousand Islands.)
+Ontario (see image).
+Since its formation, the estate has comprised three officially recognized islands: